neynarxyz/go-sdk/api/docs/OnchainAPI.md

 	owner := "owner_example" // string | Ethereum address of the one who is creating the token symbol := "symbol_example" // string | Symbol/Ticker for the token
 	name := "name_example" // string | Name of the token
-	metadataMedia := "metadataMedia_example" // string | URI of the media file (optional)
+	metadataMedia := os.NewFile(1234, "some_file") // *os.File | Media file associated with the token.
+Supported formats are image/jpeg, image/gif and image/png  (optional)
 	metadataDescription := "metadataDescription_example" // string | Description of the token (optional)
 	metadataNsfw := "metadataNsfw_example" // string | Indicates if the token is NSFW (Not Safe For Work).  (optional) metadataWebsiteLink := "metadataWebsiteLink_example" // string | Website link related to the token (optional)